brantjwalker/brantjwalker.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Student and NSF Graduate Student Research Fellow at Yale University's School of the Environment.
+Student and NSF Graduate Research Fellow at Yale University's School of the Environment.
 I am interested in environmental and natural resource economics, industrial organization, trade, and public finance.

 Prior to my Ph.D., I worked at the University of Mannheim, Stanford University, and the University of California Berkeley.